MicrosoftDocs/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 This guide will help you prepare to migrate from file shares to OneDrive and SharePoint in Microsoft 365.

 Most migrations fall into regular phases as follows.
-Proven success factors for migration include planning, assessing and remediating, preparing your target environment, migrating and onboarding your users.
+Proven success factors for migration include planning, assessing and remediating, preparing your target environment, migrating, and onboarding your users.

 > [!NOTE]
 > The SharePoint Migration Tool is a Microsoft-developed migration tool available at no cost.
 To download: [SharePoint Migration Tool ](https://aka.ms/spmt-ga-page).